ohhsodead/arisen-studio/README.md

 * Download mod files to your computer
 * Install mod files directly to your console, in appropriate folders for it to work too
 * Many games including GTA, Battlefield and more
+* Automatically detect your game region folders
-* Supporting every game region
+* Supports every game region
 * Create, edit and save your list of consoles

 ## Installation